MatthewExpungement/WaterBill/README.md

 -e search_type='Accounts' #Either Accounts or Address
 </pre>

 This script runs the first spyder which grabs and saves the session information from the water bill site.
-The second command runs the second spyder which will run through a csv of account numbers, searching each one, and recording the infromation into the mysql database.
+The second command runs the second spyder which will run through a csv of account numbers or addresses, searching each one, and recording the infromation into the mysql database.

 Included in another csv called Real_Property_Taxes.csv which is from the open baltimore website.
 You can modify the second spyder slightly to have it run addresses instead of account numbers.

-If you are running this on a public server make sure to chang ethe password in the docker-compose.yml file!
+Consider using a strong password than example.

+If you're interested in collaborating on what to do with this data please let me know!